 One of three Heterarthrus species feeding on Acer species; fiora (formerly misidentified as aceris), cuneifrons and wuestneii.
 There is historically, confusion between the three and historic records must be treated with uncertainty.
 This species cannot reliably be distinguished from Heterarthrus wuestneii from the insect morphology.
 In ecological terms, cuneifrons oviposits into the interior of the leaf blade, whereas wuestneii lays in the leaf margin.
 Also, cuneifrons feeds on sycamore in Britain, whereas wuestneii feeds on field maple.

-Larvae mine the leaves of sycamore starting at the edge of the leaf.
+Larvae mine the leaves of sycamore starting from the interior of the leaf blade, whereas fiora starts at the leaf margin.
 A circular cocoon is made from the upper leaf epidermis.
 This cocoon separates from the leaf prior to the autumn leaf drop leaving a neat hole visible in the leaf.
 The cocoon works its way into the litter layer.

 Size: 3.5 - 4.5mm

 Plant associations: Acer pseudoplatanus (sycamore)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London